danimedi/danimedi.github.io/_posts/2025-06-26-a-family-malady.md

 or preserve my ego and lose my home.
 <br>
 I don't know how he convinced her,
-how he reached an agreement —
+how he reached an agreement
 to stay in the house,
 to continue my life,
-working, sleeping, and feeling at home again —
+working, sleeping, and feeling at home again,
 and cheating on her again.
 <br>
 Looking in the mirror I question